Policies & Guidelines

 Home Study Policies

-- A family must be married a minimum of one year prior to applying for home study services with Adoption & Beyond.
+- If married, a family must be married a minimum of one (1) year prior to applying for services with Adoption & Beyond.

 - Adoption & Beyond may refer a family to an appropriate licensed professional, such as a physician, psychiatrist, clinical social worker or professional substance abuse counselor for an evaluation and written report if Adoption & Beyond determines there are areas beyond our expertise that need to be addressed prior to providing home study approval.